Patrick McClure: Career

-Mission Australia acquired a one-third shareholding in Working Links, a UK employment company, in 2005.
-In the same year, the organisation opened the Mission Australia Centre in Surry Hills, Sydney, providing integrated services for homeless people.

-Chair, Reference Group on Welfare Reform (1999–2000)

 McClure was appointed chair of the Australian government's Reference Group on Welfare Reform (1999-2000).
 The final report, "Participation Support for a More Equitable Society" (known as the McClure Report) outlined a blueprint for welfare reform.
 In the 2001 Federal Budget, the Australian Government committed $1.7 billion over four years to implement recommendations of the report called Australians Working Together.

-Chief Executive Officer, Macquarie Capital Retirement Villages Group (2006–2008)

-McClure was CEO of Macquarie Capital RVG, which raised $850m of institutional funds for investment in retirement villages in Australia and New Zealand.
+McClure was CEO of Macquarie Capital RVG from 2006 to 2008.

-Ethics Fellow, Centre for Social Impact, UNSW (2008–2010)

-McClure was appointed Ethics Fellow at the Centre for Social Impact, University of New South Wales.
+McClure was appointed Ethics Fellow at the Centre for Social Impact, University of New South Wales in 2008.
 Through workshops, conferences and articles, McClure presented applied ethics and an ethical decision-making framework for Third Sector organisations.

-Chair, Reference Group on Welfare Reform (2013–2015)

 In December 2013, Minister for Social Services Kevin Andrews announced that McClure would chair a Reference Group on Welfare Reform.
 An interim report was released on 29 June 2014, followed by roundtables with 175 key stakeholders in all states and territories, consultations with 55 people on income support, 271 formal submissions and 231 online comments.
 The final report titled "A New System for Better Employment and Social Outcomes" was launched in Canberra on 23 February 2015 by Patrick McClure and the Minister for Social Services Scott Morrison.
 It proposed an integrated approach across four pillars of reform with an employment focus: a simpler and more sustainable income support system, building individual and family capacity, engaging employers, and building community capacity.

-Key recommendations included: reducing the current complex and inefficient system of 20 payments and 55 supplements to five payments and four categories of supplements; a passport to work, enabling people to move easily between employment and the income support system; a new ICT system to drive efficiencies in the new income support system; an investment approach with early intervention services focusing on groups most at risk of long term welfare dependence; a jobs plan for people with disabilities and mental health conditions; and the use of social impact bonds to attract private investment to address social problems.

-Since the 2015 budget, the Australian government has allocated funds for a new ICT system, a prerequisite for introducing a simpler income support system; the Priority Investment Approach contracting PwC to complete annual actuarial valuations of groups at risk of lifetime welfare dependence; allocations to organisations from the $100m Try, Test and Learn Fund; simplification of child and youth payments; support for social impact investment in affordable housing; and a new JobSeeker Payment to replace or consolidate seven existing payments.